Frequently Asked Questions

-- Yes, if you are living in a Residential Commons or upperclass community, BUT you must reapply in February in order to participate in room selection.
-If you apply after the February 10th deadline, we will assign you pending space availability.
+- Yes, if you are living in a Residential Commons or upper division community, BUT you must reapply in February in order to participate in room selection.
+If you apply after the priority deadline, we will assign you pending space availability.

 Do I have to live in an RC as a sophomore?
 Are there other RLSH facilities where I can live?

-- Rising sophomores may request to live in Upperclass housing including Daniel House (shared apartment with single bedrooms), Daniel Two (one bedroom apartment with two roommates), Smith (doubles, some singles) or the SMU Service House (interview required) or Multicultural Greek House (must be approved).
+- Rising sophomores may request to live in Upper Division housing including Dyer (doubles, suite bath), Perkins and Smith (doubles, some singles) or the SMU Service House (interview required) or Moore (shared efficiency apartment).
 Space is limited.

 Can I live in my Greek house as a sophomore?

 - Yes, if your sorority or fraternity chapter has space for you to live there.
-You must still complete the housing Reapplication in order to process the request and meet the on-campus residency requirement.
-You will also need to complete any paperwork your chapter requires such as a sublease or other housing agreement and provide a copy of to RLSH. *Meal plans selected during Reapplication will be cancelled for all approved exemptions.
+You must still complete housing Reapplication on the portal in order to process the request and meet the on-campus residency requirement.
+You will also need to complete any paperwork your chapter requires such as a sublease or other housing agreement and provide a copy of to RLSH.
+Deadline to request an exemption for a Greek house is June 1.

 Can I move to a different commons for next year?